Apache AGE Graph MCP server

 Prerequisites

-Before installing the AGE MCP Server, ensure you have:
+Before installing the AGE MCP Server, you'll need:

 • Apache AGE extension enabled in your Azure Database for PostgreSQL instance

-• The AGE extension loaded in your PostgreSQL database
+To enable the AGE extension in your PostgreSQL database:

 CREATE EXTENSION IF NOT EXISTS age CASCADE;